 Congenital cardiac abnormalities are sometimes present, leading to early death.
 Apart from joint deformities associated with periarticular fibrosis and calcification, other cartilaginous structures such as the nasal septum, trachea or larynx are similarly affected.

 Presence of stippled epiphyses at birth is pathognomic.
-The size and distribution of the calcification varies from pin-head to lead-shot and from a few specks to extensive areas, usually confined to the region of the cartilaginous epiphyses but sometimes extending to surrounding soft tissues.
+The size and distribution of the calcification vary from pin-head to lead-shot and from a few specks to extensive areas, usually confined to the region of the cartilaginous epiphyses but sometimes extending to surrounding soft tissues.

 The extent of stippling at birth is not related to the degree of subsequent bone shortening.
 The abnormal calcification is also seen in the larynx, trachea or nasal cartilages.
 During the first three years, the calcifications are absorbed.

 In severe cases, the femora and humeri are short and curved at birth, often asymmetrically.
-There may be dislocation of the hip and other joint deformities such as coxa vara, dislocated patella or scoliosis which develop with growth.
+There may be dislocation of the hip and other joint deformities such as coxa vara dislocated patella or scoliosis which develop with growth.
 In early life, the vertebral bodies may show a coronal cleft.

 When the child is first examined radiologically in mid or late childhood, it may be difficult to differentiate this condition from multiple epiphyseal dysplasia or spondylo-epiphysial dysplasia.

 The cartilaginous epiphyses show patchy mucoid degeneration and cystic spaces with irregular vascularization.
-There is scattered calcificatioin with poor alignment of cartilage columns and absence of a zone of provisional calcification.
+There is scattered calcification with poor alignment of cartilage columns and absence of a zone of provisional calcification.
 Juxta-articular tissues show ectopic calcification.

 In severe cases, more than half the children die within the first year of life from secondary infections.
 Contractures present at birth tend to improve and curved bones may correct spontaneously, though deformity may recur later.